Curvy Danish Bombshell Mia Sand Shows Off Killer Body In Tight Leggings & Sports Bra

 Body Engineers is a fitness brand that has several models as its ambassador, some of which include the Colombian stunner Ariana James and Bulgarian bombshell Yanita Yancheva.

-In both snaps, Sand is in the same location and in the same outfit, but she in different positions.
+In both snaps, Sand is in the same location and in the same outfit, but in different positions.
 While in the first photo she is standing in front of the RV, the second shows her sitting on a teal bench matching the color of the RV.

-As of the time of this writing, the post — which Sand shared with her 1.2 million Instagram followers — had garnered more than 9,600 likes and upwards of 125 comments within just one hour of being posted, suggesting that the interactions will continue to pour in throughout the day.
+The post — which Sand shared with her 1.2 million Instagram followers — garnered more than 9,600 likes and upwards of 125 comments within just one hour of being posted, suggesting that the interactions will continue to pour in throughout the day.

 Users of the social media platform who are fans of the model took to the comments section to praise her beauty and to engage with her caption.